stonetronics/stone4axis/README.md

 The signal placement can easily be changed within pindef.h

 Defines for speed and steps/mm are in MotionProcessor.cpp

+### building
+Build and flash the firmware with platformIO IDE ( https://platformio.org/platformio-ide ) After flashing, all functionality is available via serial gcode commans

 ### Commands available:
   + G00/G01 move